tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 ##### Wh#t?
 Why?

 Gatsby is awesome, no doubts about it, but there are 2 things that stopped me.
-First of all, I still remember times when developing a web-site sucked and sucked a lot.
+First of all, I still remember times when developing a website sucked and sucked a lot.
 Nowadays it is not an issue that much, however there is still a taste of sadness on the tips of my fingers when JS is used.
 Sorry, you can evaluate `'3' + 2` and `'3' - 2` as an excuse.
 Yeah, yeah, the answer is pretty obvious, but I want it to be logical!!
 Not obvious!

 The second reason is I am an engineer and there is always a brand new thing we all want to give a shot.
-Why not to try something else?
+Why not try something else?
 Ready?

 #### GoHugo

 <center><img src="https://i.postimg.cc/vBzcnqZW/gohugo.png"></center>

-GoHugo is a SSG written in Go.
+GoHugo is an SSG written in Go.
 Yes, this is one more post about Go.
 And Static Site Generators.
 And personal blogs.
 And all that stuff, you know.
-It states that mister H is the world's fastests framework markdown renderers which could be true, I have not measured performance of any of previous options.
+It states that Mister H is the world's fastest framework markdown renderers which could be true, I have not measured performance of any of previous options.
 You are an engineer, how could you?
 I am sure all of them are good enough which is good for me.

 ##### Ok, so you wanted to write some Go?